-If there’s one houseplant that can thrive with neglect, it’s the ZZ plant.
-This lush tropical perennial—also known as aroid palm or by its mouthful of a botanical name, Zamioculcas zamiifolia—is adaptable to infrequent waterings and all kinds of light conditions.
-That means you can incorporate ZZ plants’ shiny, deep green leaves into many different spaces, from fluorescent-lit offices to a spacious open-plan living room with lots of natural light.
+If there’s one houseplant that can thrive even in the face of neglect, it’s the ZZ plant.
+This lush, tropical perennial (also known as the aroid palm) is adaptable to infrequent waterings and all kinds of light conditions.
+That means you can incorporate the ZZ plant and its shiny, vibrant green leaves into many different spaces, from fluorescent-lit offices to rooms with lots of natural light.
 As a bonus, this species improves air quality and filters out volatile organic compounds in indoor spaces.

 Best Growing Conditions for ZZ Plants

-How to Propagate Your ZZ Plant
+How to Propagate ZZ Plants

 Step 2: Using a clean, sharp blade, remove a leaflet by cutting as close to the central shoot of the leaf as possible.